 - The traveler was unable to take part in the provided meal due to the conflict of official business.

 The maximum full day meal allowance will be the Federal-per-Diem rate.
-The Federal per-Diem rate includes tax and up to 15% tip).
+The federal per-diem rate which includes tax and a tip up to 15%.
 The traveler is only eligible for 75% of the daily allowance for meals on the first and last day of travel.
-The breakdown for breakfast, lunch and dinner shall be calculated at a 25% breakfast, 25% lunch, and 50% dinner.
+The breakdown for breakfast, lunch, and dinner shall be calculated at a 25% breakfast, 25% lunch, and 50% dinner.
 Tips are allowable on meals not to exceed 15% unless a student group event, in which case the maximum tip is 20%.
-The Federal-per-Diem rates are located on the TDMM table in BASIS or by accessing the Federal-per-Diem site.
-When travel is overnight, reimbursement of meals en route and from the employee's official station will be subject to the following rules:
+The Federal-per-Diem rates are located on the Federal-per-Diem site.
+When travel is overnight, reimbursement of meals en-route and from the employee's official station will be subject to the following rules:

-- Dinner may be claimed if the employee leaves their official station prior to 5:00 pm; and when returning, they arrive by 6:30 pm.
-Claims shall not exceed the maximum daily allowance plus applicable sales tax.
+- Claims shall not exceed the maximum daily allowance plus applicable sales tax.
 Reimbursement is to be claimed for actual expenses incurred.
 MAXIMUM MUST NOT BE CLAIMED unless expenditures were actually made.

 - Note: regardless of time in transit only 75% of the daily allowance may be claimed for meals on the first and last day of travel.

-- You are still limited to the Federal Per Diem Rate allowable.
-This amount is to include your meals, incidentals, and the tip.
-For example: A full day of meals in Dallas, TX is $59.00 plus applicable sales tax.
-This will still be the maximum allowable, but now you can legitimately include your tip and incidentals as part of the expense. (example: porter tip)
+Example: A full day of meals in Dallas, TX is $59.00 plus applicable sales tax.
+This will still be the maximum allowable, but now you can legitimately include your tip and incidentals as part of the expense.
+(Example: taxi tip)

-- If you are processing a ‘group’ trip where you are providing itemized meal receipts for the entire group (this will be mainly student functions such as athletic team events or other student oriented trips) you will not be limited to a 15% tip as tips have already been addressed within the Travel Regulations as an acceptable reimbursement without the 15% constraint.
+- If you are processing a ‘group’ trip where you are providing itemized meal receipts for the entire group (this will be mainly student functions such as athletic team events or other student-oriented trips) the tip maximum is 20%.

 - When asking for reimbursement for meals that fall under the Official Function Policy of the U of A, an itemized meal receipt is always required.
 Any gratuity, regardless of description, shall not exceed 20% of the total bill without authorization and approval by the Agency Procurement Officer, Business Manager, Associate Vice Chancellor for Business Affairs, or Travel Manager.
 An explanation of why the increased amount should be allowed must be included for consideration of an exception.